gilberto-sassi/sinar/README.md

 ## Installation

-And the development version from [GitHub](https://github.com/gilberto-sassi/) with:
+You can install the development version from [GitHub](https://github.com/gilberto-sassi/) with:

 ``` r